LeftelfinX/leftelfinx/readme.md

 # HI!
 I'm LeftelfinX! 👋🏼

 ## 🚀 About Me
-I'm **Leftelfin**, a passionate computer enthusiast and self-hosting geek.
+I'm **LeftelfinX**, a passionate computer enthusiast and self-hosting geek.
 I love tinkering with Linux, exploring server setups, and working on open-source projects.
 I have been using Arch Linux as my daily driver for almost **2 years**, and I enjoy experimenting with different tech stacks (😅 **I just waste my whole day doing something on my PC!!**).

 I also have experience with **server setups** like Proxmox, TrueNAS, and various self-hosted services, running on my **dedicated server** built from old gaming PC parts.